Police investigate NH home in connection with missing girl Harmony Montgomery

 Officials from the Manchester Police Department and other agencies were on Union Street Tuesday at the former home of Harmony’s father, Adam Montgomery, and stepmother, Kayla Montgomery.
 Harmony Montgomery was last seen in 2019 when she was 5 years old and under her father’s custody.
 She wasn’t reported missing until 2021.

-The FBI’s evidence response team took a refrigerator wrapped in shrink wrap down the street and loaded it onto a box truck along with several other pieces of evidence.
+A refrigerator marked with biohazard stickers was wheeled out of the Manchester apartment and loaded it onto a box truck along with several other pieces of evidence.

 By late afternoon a DPW crew was using a high-tech camera in the sewer line below union street outside the apartment.